pivot-access-ltd/bma-offline-docs/src/what-is-new-with-maas-5292.md

 Note that with this version of MAAS, matching machine counts have been removed from the filter list for better performance.

+<a href="#heading--More-filter-parameters-have-been-added"><h3 id="heading--More-filter-parameters-have-been-added">More filter parameters have been added</h3></a>

-The following table describes the proposed filter set for the MAAS machine list:
+The following table describes the expanded filter set for the MAAS machine list:

 - Items marked as "Dynamic" are populated based on existing data, that is, the "Tags" filter only shows tags that currently exist.
 - Items which are not dynamic present the entire range of possible values, regardless of whether that value currently exists in MAAS; for example, all machine status values are available to be filtered, even if no machines currently have that status.